Bhoga Nandeeshwara Temple- A Hindu Heritage

 Founder of the temple

 Between 350 AD to 1000 AD Western Ganga dynasty ruled in Karnataka region.
-It is called Western to distinguish from Eastern Ganga dynasty who ruled in Orissa, It was Western Ganga Dynasty king who laid the foundation of this temple Bhoga Nandeshwara temple.
+It is called Western to distinguish from Western Ganga dynasty who ruled in Orissa, It was Western Ganga Dynasty king who laid the foundation of this temple Bhoga Nandeeshwara temple.

 The eastern Ganga dynasty flourished in Karnataka until Rastrakutas were powerful.There were a few nuptial relations between Rastrakutas and Ganga dynasty.